carlos-souto/Fatigue-Damage-Accumulation/README.md

 ### Example Output

-#### After execution, the following plots are shown, summarizing the fatigue analysis.
+#### After execution, the following plots are shown, summarizing the fatigue analysis

 A plot of the provided stress-time history: